-It is important to note that the regulations do not provide for a review of the process to be undertaken on the grounds that you consider that you were more competitive than the selected applicants(s).
+It is important to note that lodging a breach claim does not provide for a review of the outcome to be undertaken on the grounds that you consider that you were more competitive than the selected applicants(s) it is to review the selection process itself.

-Thanks for your interest in working for the Department and good luck with your application!
+Thank you for your interest in working with us at DPIRD and good luck with your application!